cherylrick/CTCI/src/Notes/Recursion.md

 #PROBLEMS
-Find the factorial of a number
+1. Find the factorial of a number
-Perform Binary Search on a Sorted Array
+2. Perform Binary Search on a Sorted Array
+3. List all permutations of a String
+4. List all combinations/Subsets of a String